Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 - "Það var óþarft." *(Annoyed at someone.)*
 - "Hæ... þú ert hér." *(Greeting Ljörn at a gathering after expecting him there.)*
 - "Var hann að tala við mig?" *(Confused because someone was speaking a foreign language to her.)*
-- "Þú ættir að vera meira varkár."
+- "Þú ættir að vera varkárari."
 - "Hver heldur hann að hann sé...?" *(Venting privately to someone after getting offended.)*
 - "Það er ekki kamilla. Það er gjörólikt."